 Helix device users can create "controller assignments" to map the control of parameters (such as a wah or volume, a delay's Mix parameter, etc.) to a Helix expression pedal, footswitch, or external MIDI controller device.
-Currently, MIDI In controller assignments are supported in Helix Native plug-in (see next section), but not other types of controller assignments that can be created within Helix hardware.
-If you edit a parameter that includes a Helix hardware controller assignment, and then export the preset from Helix Native, your last-used parameter value is the same value the parameter will default to upon import within a Helix device.
+Currently, MIDI In controller assignments are supported in Helix Native plug-in (see next section), but not other types of controller assignments that can be created within Helix hardware.\ If you edit a parameter that includes a Helix hardware controller assignment, and then export the preset from Helix Native, your last-used parameter value is the same value the parameter will default to upon import within a Helix device.

-NOTE: When importing a preset into Helix Induse which includes within hardware controller assignments, you'll see the assigned parameter sliders within hardware indicating the assignments.
+\NOTE: When importing a preset into Helix Native which includes HX Edit-saved hardware controller assignments, you'll see the assigned parameter sliders within Helix Native display their values in white brackets indicating the assignments.
 Even though these hardware controller assignments are not supported within Helix Native, they are preserved with the preset (as well as with the respective, individual blocks for copy/paste).
 Therefore, these assignments will still be intact if you import the preset back into HX Edit.